Skip to content

 Things to Do in Buenos Aires: Culture, Food, and Top Attractions

 Buenos Aires is one of the best first South America cities because it is legible, rich in atmosphere, and rewarding even when the trip is built around simple pleasures like good walking neighborhoods, long meals, and one or two major landmarks per day.
 The mistake most visitors make is treating it like a monument-heavy city when it is really a rhythm city.
+The better trip is the one that gives neighborhoods and meals equal status with the formal sights.

 Outdoor cafe tables in Buenos Aires